 The four foreign brides of the Ptolemies

 These four women were related to one another.
-And three of them were also closely related to the Ptolemies themselves.
+And three of them were also close relatives of the Ptolemies themselves.

 Berenice I. The Macedonian wife of Ptolemy I